-For the cohort with an initial CHADS2 score of zero points (Table 4), it is clear from the scatterplot (a) that the majority of the estimates are in the north west quadrant, indicating that the TTE strategy is dominated by (is both more expensive and less effective than) the No TTE strategy andthe mean ICER is negative.
+For the cohort with an initial CHADS2 score of zero points (Table 4), the scatterplot shows that: (a) that the majority of the estimates are in the north west quadrant, indicating that the TTE strategy is dominated by (is both more expensive and less effective than) the No TTE strategy andthe mean ICER is negative.
 These results suggest that TTE can harm patients falsely diagnosed with LA ABN due to higher bleed risks with little reduction in absolute stroke risk.
 The CEAF indicates that the no TTE strategy is the adoption strategy at all MAICER levels between £0 and £50,000/QALY.
 The estimated probability of TTE being cost effective is only 7.8% at a MAICER of £20,000/QALY, and 9.6% at a MAICER of £30,000/QALY.

-By contrast, for the cohort with an initial CHADS2 score of one point (Table 5), it is clear from the scatterplot (a) that all estimates are in the north east quadrant, indicating that the TTE strategy is more costly but confers greater health benefits than the no TTE strategy.
+For the cohort with an initial CHADS2 score of one point (Table 5), the scatterplot shows that: (a) that all estimates are in the north east quadrant, indicating that the TTE strategy is more costly but confers greater health benefits than the no TTE strategy.
 The mean costs and QALYs associated with each arm indicate that the TTE strategy confers an average of 0.5 additional QALYs, but costs on average more than £3,000 additional per patient.
 These results suggest that the reduction in strokes resulting from using TTE in this population group outweighs the additional risk of bleeding events.
 The CEAF indicates that the TTE strategy becomes the adoption strategy at £7,197 per QALY.
 It has an estimated probability of being cost effective of 99.3% at a MAICER of £20,000/QALY and 99.9% at £30,000/QALY.

 Deterministic sensitivity analyses